blukatdevelopment/UnchainedWorldsOld/direpath/character_creation/classes/psion.md

 When you cast a spell of first or higher level, you roll a number of dice equal to the spell’s level.
 If any of these dice roll a 1, your die decreases one size.
-When you roll a 1 on a D2, you can no longer cast spells this way until after a full rest.
+When you roll a 1 on a D2, you can no longer cast spells this way until you finish a rest.
 You can cast a spell of a level no higher than half the current size of your psionic die.

 #### Spells Known
 You know one 1st level spells, and learn one spell each time you gain a level in this class.
 When you gain a level in this class, you may swap out one spell with another of the same level.

+### Meditation
+When your psionic die's current size is D2 or higher, you may spend 10 minutes and one hit die to increase it's size by one.
+Your psionic die may not be larger than the maximum size for your level, indicated in the class table above.

 ### Ability Score increase
 You may increase one ability score by 2, or you can increase two ability scores